nsaikiran/impression/_drafts/Undestanding-Digital-World.md

 There are so many tech terms, abbreviations that are buzzing around &mdash;
 it is important that we know them and understand the context around them.
-Apart from that I wanted also to understand the level of *technical* detail maintained, as this book is intended for the people *not* necessarily having tech background.
+Apart from that I wanted also to understand the level of *technical* detail maintained, as this book is intended for the people *not* necessarily having good technical background.